gitkenan/lorenz-attractor/README.md

 This visualization helps us understand how a simple set of rules (our three equations) can create complex, unpredictable behavior while still maintaining an overall structure.
 It's a beautiful example of chaos: unpredictable in detail, but predictable in general pattern.

+## Interactive Controls

+The visualization now includes real-time parameter controls that allow you to explore how changes in the system parameters affect the behavior of the Lorenz attractor:

+### Parameter Sliders

+1. **σ (Sigma) Slider**: 0-50
+   - Controls how quickly the system responds to differences in temperature
+   - Lower values: slower response
+   - Higher values: faster response
+   - Default: 10.0

+2. **ρ (Rho) Slider**: 0-100
+   - Controls the temperature difference driving the convection
+   - Values < 1: No convection, system stabilizes
+   - Values > 24.74: Chaotic behavior emerges
+   - Default: 28.0

+3. **β (Beta) Slider**: 0-20
+   - Controls the physical shape of the system
+   - Affects the size and shape of the attractor's "wings"
+   - Default: 8.0

+### Interesting Parameter Combinations to Try:

+1. **Classic Chaos** (Default):
+   - σ = 10.0
+   - ρ = 28.0
+   - β = 8/3
+   - Shows the classic butterfly-shaped attractor

+2. **Stable System**:
+   - σ = 10.0
+   - ρ = 20.0
+   - β = 8/3
+   - System stabilizes to a single point

+3. **Periodic Behavior**:
+   - σ = 10.0
+   - ρ = 100.0
+   - β = 8/3
+   - Creates more complex orbital patterns

+4. **Extreme Chaos**:
+   - σ = 14.0
+   - ρ = 28.0
+   - β = 2.67
+   - Shows more erratic behavior

+### View Controls:
+- Left click + drag: Rotate the view
+- Right click + drag: Pan the view
+- Mouse wheel: Zoom in/out
+- 'R' key: Reset to default view

+### Additional Features:
+- Reset Parameters button to return to default values
+- Real-time trajectory updates as parameters change
+- Color-coded trajectories for different initial conditions
+- Current parameter values displayed in the visualization

 ## Chaos Theory and the Butterfly Effect

 The Lorenz attractor demonstrates several key principles of chaos theory: